CityScope/CS_Brix/README.md

 I.return_indicator(geogrid_data)
 ```

-The property `Indicator.indicator_type` will toggle between a Heatmap indicator or a simple indicator (`numeric` for simple and `heatmap` for heatmap).
+The property `Indicator.indicator_type` will toggle between a Heatmap indicator or a numeric indicator (`numeric` for nueric and `heatmap` for heatmap).